 Foreclosure and Bankruptcy

 If you have one of these on your credit history, ask your lender how long you’ll have to wait before re-entering the mortgage market.
+What do you need for a mortgage loan?
 The lender may request documentation that your obligations have been dismissed and are no longer outstanding if you file for bankruptcy.
 However, you may have to wait seven years after a foreclosure to be eligible for a new mortgage.

 Documents of Additional Assets